madhuranjann-cyber7/About-Me/README.md

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I’m currently working as content creator;
+- 👨🏻‍💻 I’m currently working as Master Data Analyst;
-- 🚀 I’m learning A.I Magics;
+- 🚀 I’m learning A.I.
+Magics;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: info@satishdhawale.com
+- 📫 How to reach me: madhuranjann@gmail.com

 </br>